 1. Lille

-• My review: If you’re looking for a small walkable city with an architectural style that feels totally different from Paris, Lille is a great choice.
+- My review: If you’re looking for a small walkable city with an architectural style that feels totally different from Paris, Lille is a great choice.
 I find European cities situated along borders to be some of the most interesting thanks to their mixed cultural heritage, and Lille is no exception.
 It’s a small city so even if you stay just one night you will be able to see most of it.
+It’s also not hard to notice all of the French-Flemish specialties that restaurants serve as you walk along its streets.

 2. Brussels

-• My review: Unfortunately I don’t plan on returning to Brussels anytime soon.
-I had planned to spend two days there, but on day 2 I decided to relocate to Antwerp instead, which I liked much better.
-Unless you are very interested in the Belgian royal family or the institutions of the EU, I think (perhaps controversially) that there are more interesting and organic Belgian cities to visit, although those wouldn’t be a direct train ride from Paris.
+- My review: While Parc du Cinquantenaire was a stunning urban park, unfortunately I don’t plan on returning to Brussels anytime soon.
+Many streets were lined with loiterers and people who were homeless or under the influence of substances.
+I also found some of its most famous attractions, including the Manneken Pis and the Atomium, to be uninteresting.
+Unless you are very into in comic books or the institutions of the EU, I think that there are more interesting and organic Belgian cities to visit (such as Antwerp, Ghent, and Bruges), although those wouldn’t be a direct train ride from Paris.

 3. Strasbourg

-• My review: I can’t recommend it enough.
+- My review: I can’t recommend it enough.
 After Paris, Strasbourg is probably my favourite city in France so far.
 There’s no other French city like it; walking along its cobblestone streets and tranquil river while admiring the timber-framed buildings, you feel like you’re simultaneously in France and Germany.
 I went during the summer, but during the winter it has some of the best Christmas markets in all of Europe.
+It’s no wonder it’s dubbed the Christmas Capital.

 4. Lyon

-• My review: As a large city, Lyon offers visitors a lot to see, do, and eat.
+- My review: As a large city, Lyon offers visitors a lot to see, do, and eat.
 There are many Lyonnaise dishes that can’t easily be found elsewhere.
+It’s history also stretches back to Ancient Rome, so you’ll seem some very historic sights and ruins.
 One of the most memorable museums I’ve ever been to is Lyon’s Musée Cinéma et Miniature.
-If you are a cinephile or appreciate intricate dioramas of rooms, buildings, and cities, then this museum alone might make the trip to Lyon worthwhile.
+If you are a cinephile or lover of intricate dioramas, then this museum alone might make the trip to Lyon worthwhile.

 5. Bordeaux